Savita Prabhune: Supporting and notable roles (1995–2013)

+Television expansion (2014–present)

 In 2013, she stepped into Zee Marathi’s Mala Sasu Havi, replacing Asawari Joshi, and went on to lead the channel’s popular series Jawai Vikat Ghene Aahe the following year.
 That same year, she appeared briefly in Killa a critically acclaimed Marathi film directed by Avinash Arun.
 In 2015, she was seen as Mukta Barve’s mother in Satish Rajwade’s Mumbai-Pune-Mumbai 2, a film that was both a commercial and critical success, with her performance earning praise.

 Balancing her work across mediums, Prabhune continued to appear in Marathi and Hindi serials.
 Notable among these were Khulta Kali Khulena (2016–2017) on Zee Marathi, Swabhiman – Shodh Astitvacha (2021–2023) on Star Pravah, and Zee TV’s Tujhse Hai Raabta (2018–2021), where she played the grandmother.
 In 2021, she took over the role of Anupamaa’s mother in StarPlus’s hit show Anupamaa, replacing Madhavi Gogate and remained part of the cast till 2024.
 On the big screen, she featured in the romantic drama TTMM – Tujha Tu Majha Mi (2017), the psychological horror Savita Damodar Paranjpe (2018), and the romantic film Miss U Mister (2018), portraying the mothers of characters played by Lalit Prabhakar, Trupti Toradmal, and Siddharth Chandekar, respectively.
 For the lattermost, she received a nomination for Best Supporting Actress at the Filmfare Awards Marathi.
 Contrasting these nurturing roles, she took on a more authoritative character as an advocate in the action drama Bandishala.